ahmadmayahi/mayahi.net/content/posts/elasticsearch/introduction-to-elasticsearch.md

 ```

 ## Elasticsearch vs RDBMS
-Now we have an Elasticsearch container up and running on our machine, but you may ask what the difference between Elasticsearch and other RDBMS such as MySQL?
+Now we have an Elasticsearch container running on our machine, but you may ask what the differences between Elasticsearch and other RDBMS such as MySQL are?
+I mean, what the purpose of using yet another database?

+The short answer is that Elasticsearch is meant to be for searching, that's it, but doesn't MySQL/PostgreSQL do the same job?

+Yes, they do, but not in an efficient and fast way, so let's see the differences.

-Elasticsearch is a No-SQL database, this means that it doesn’t have relations, joins, and transactions as the RDBMS does.
+Elasticsearch is a No-SQL database, this means that it doesn't have relations, joins, and transactions as the RDBMS does.

-> Elasticsearch does have sort of simple joining, I’ll cover that in the upcoming posts.
+> Elasticsearch does have sort of simple and limited joining.

 Elasticsearch is suitable for many different use cases:

 - Highly optimized for searching.
-- Scalable by default.
 - Full-text searching in a big amount of data, where the relevance matters.
 - Creating an autocomplete feature.
 - Implementing the did-you-mean feature when entering misspelled words.
 - Searching in external files, such as PDF, XLS, PPT, etc…
+- Scalable by default.
 - Much more...

 Elasticsearch uses text analysis to provide the best searching experience (I will describe how it does that later in this post).

-Let’s say that you want to search for the word father but you also want to match dad, daddy, papa, parent, etc..
+Let’s say that you want to search for the word "father" but you also want to match "dad", "daddy", "papa", "parent", etc..
 Elasticsearch can do that for you.

 That was Elasticsearch, so, how about RDBMS?